cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 * The column names always stay at the top of your screen, making it unnecessary to freeze panes (which can make navigation more difficult)

 It also looks better.

+#### How to create a table from a spreadsheet

+Our table is already formatted this way, but here's how it's done:

 Select your entire table, using Shift-CTL-* or by selecting the corners. **Be sure NOT to select-all using Cmd-A or Ctl-A. You'll select all 1,048,576 rows!** Once you're sure you have it selected properly, choose "Format as Table" from the main toolbar, then choose your preferred look.